Our research is editorially independent but we may earn a commission for purchases made through our links.

-New England charms visitors with some of the country’s most picturesque scenery.
+New England charms visitors with some of the country’s most picturesque scenery, postcard-worthy towns and luxury hotels.
 If you’d like to experience some of its prettiest towns, these destinations from Vermont and New Hampshire to Massachusetts and the rocky shores of Maine are sure to be some of the most unforgettable.

 YOU'RE ALL SET!